 Homemade Cups Of Noodles

 Boil some water, add it to the noodle cup and your meal is ready.
 If you want to make it healthier, add some spinach or scallions into it.

-This meal is also a rich source of protein and other nutrients because it has meat and vegetables.
-If possible, get a bag of frozen cauliflower rice.
-Cook it in the microwave using the instructions listed on its packaging (1).
+Due to meat and vegetables, this meal is a rich source of protein and other nutrients.
+Purchase a bag of frozen cauliflower rice and prepare it in the microwave using the instructions listed on its packaging (1).

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - 10 healthy dinner ideas you can whip up in your extended stay hotel room (2022, affordablecorporatesuites.net)